 Negotiated Dispute Resolution Options for Shareholders

-- Shareholder or management buyout – straightforward buyout buy the directors and remaining shareholders.
+- Shareholder or management buyout – straightforward buyout by the directors and remaining shareholders.

-- Company share buy back – The company uses profits to buy back of shares of the outgoing shareholder and then cancels those shares.
+- Company share buyback – The company uses profits to buy back shares of the outgoing shareholder and then cancels those shares.
 The remaining shareholders benefit from an increase in their share value.

 - Demergers of the company – Reorganise the business to enable shareholders to separate and split the ownership of the different elements of the business.